rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 every year.
 One unintended consequence of all this activity and creativity has been fragmentation in multidimensional array (a.k.a. tensor) libraries - which are the fundamental data structure for these fields.
-Choices include NumPy, Tensorflow, PyTorch, Dask, JAX, CuPy, MXNet, Xarray, and others.
+Choices include NumPy, Tensorflow, PyTorch, Dask, JAX, CuPy, MXNet, and others.

 The APIs of each of these libraries are largely similar, but with enough differences that it’s quite difficult to write code that works with multiple